-Recommendation Implementation Status First proposed September 2015 Agree to ratify and implement the Port State Measures Agreement (PSMA).
-Not yet Partially Fully The PSMA strengthens and harmonizes regional Port State legislation.
-It provides frameworks for improving dockside inspections, blocking entry to vessels known to be involved in IUU, and encourages information sharing between governments of vessels with IUU product discovered upon inspection.
-Declare support at the United Nations Food and Agriculture Organisation (FAO) Partially Not yet Fully and via Regional Fisheries Management Organisations (RFMOs) for a Global Record of Fishing vessels.
+- Agree to ratify and implement the Port State Measures Agreement (PSMA).
+The PSMA strengthens and harmonizes regional Port State legislation.
+It provides frameworks for improving dockside inspections, blocking entry to vessels known to be involved in IUU, and encourages information sharing between governments of vessels with IUU product discovered upon inspection. - Declare support at the United Nations Food and Agriculture Organisation (FAO) and via Regional Fisheries Management Organisations (RFMOs) for a Global Record of Fishing vessels.
 This would greatly enhance transparency in Thailand's fisheries allowing the authorities to track and monitor fishing activities across the region, and allow them to encourage legitimate, legal operations whilst dis-incentivising IUU vessels.
-The development of a Global Record is already supported within the UNFAO and through funding from the European Commission and GovernmentS of Iceland, Spain, and Sweden.
-Support a ban of Flags of Convenience (FoC) or Flags of Non Compliance (FoNC).
-Not yet Partially Fully FoCs/FoNCs allow vessel owners to avoid proper scrutiny and undermine efforts towards effective fisheries management.
-This can be prevented by ensuring Thai fishing vessel owners do not fly FoCs/FoNCs and by blocking entry and landing of fish from FoC vessels. • Ensure the adoption of cost effective, and easy to manage digital systems for Partially Not yet Fully managing workers, fishing vessels, and traceability systems.
-Digital systems can enhance transparency and accountability in fisheries whilst also allowing inspection authorities to quickly gain access to reliable and accurate data remotely.
-Although digital systems have been introduced for PIPO inspections (ePIPO), and for tracking seafood shipments (Thai Flag), their implementation is limited.
-Increase speed and quality of investigations and judicial process to bring IUU Not yet Partially Fully and labour exploitation perpetrators to justice.
+The development of a Global Record is already supported within the UNFAO and through funding from bot the European Commission and Government of Spain. - Support a ban of Flags of Convenience (FoC) or Flags of Non Compliance (FoNC).
+FoCs/FoNCs allow vessel owners to avoid proper scrutiny and undermine efforts towards effective fisheries management.
+This can be prevented by ensuring Thai fishing vessel owners do not fly FoCs/FoNCs and by blocking entry and landing of fish from FoC vessels. - Ensure the adoption of cost effective, and easy to manage digital systems for managing workers, fishing vessels, and traceability systems.
+Digital systems can enhance transparency and accountability in fisheries whilst also granting inspection authorities to quickly gain access to reliable and accurate data remotely.
+Although digital systems have been introduced for PIPO inspections (ePIPO), and for tracking seafood shipments (Thai Flag), their proliferation is limited. - Increase speed and quality of investigations and judicial process to bring IUU and labour exploitation perpetrators to justice.
 Judicial bottlenecks and inefficient investigations can delay prosecutions, thus not providing a sufficient deterrent against IUU or labour related crimes.
 The provision of special judges to expedite IUU fishing crimes since April 2017 has begun to address this.
 However, the same attention should be paid to addressing related human rights cases too.
 It is important that relevant monitoring and enforcement agencies such as DoF and DLPW are actively involved to facilitate follow up investigations.